xgfone/snippet/README.md

-codesnippet
+Snippets
 ===========

-A collection of some code snippets.
+The code snippets of all kinds of languages and some docs.